gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 Secondly we've configured the basedir to **public**, this is the directory that will be used as the website on GitHub Pages.

 And lastly, you can see here that this has a **$GIT_TOKEN** variable.
 This is used for pushing our changes up to GitHub and we will need to configure this before we can do that.
-We do this by going to our app's settings and clicking on **Deploy targets**.
-Now, we **Add deploy target** and select **Custom deploy**.

-![][15]

-[15]: /img/tutorials/automated-deployments/adding-a-github-pages-step.png

-## Configure the deploy step
+To do this, go to your application page and click on your deploy pipeline.

-Simply fill in the name, and make sure you enable **auto deploy** from the **master** branch.
-Next you add a variable for the **GIT_TOKEN**, for this you'll need to create an access token in GitHub.
+Under Pipeline Environment Variables, put **$GIT_TOKEN** for the Key.
+Now you'll need to create an access token in GitHub.
 How to do that is described on a [GitHub help page](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+Copy and paste the access token you generated from Github into the Value box.
 With the deploy step configured in Wercker, we can push the updated wercker.yml file to GitHub and it will create the GitHub pages site for us.
 The example site we used here is accessible under hugo-wercker.ig.nore.me

-![][16]

-[16]: /img/tutorials/automated-deployments/configure-the-deploy-step.png

 ## Conclusion